AlibabaCloudDocs/ga/intl.en-US/Best practices/Accelerate domain names hosted outside mainland China..md

         The custom port **9000** is specified in this topic.

         **Note:** By default, WAF supports the following ports: HTTP ports 80 and 8080, and HTTPS ports 443 and 8443.
 WAF instances of Business and Enterprise Edition support more non-standard ports, and have corresponding limits on the total number of ports used by the protected domain name.
-For more information, see [t15555.md\#](/intl.en-US/Website Access/View the ports supported by WAF.md).
+For more information, see [View the ports supported by WAF](https://www.alibabacloud.com/help/doc-detail/51541.htm?spm=a2c63.p38356.879954.21.313c4856M3wrQZ#concept-ild-n1l-l2b).

     5.  **Load Balancing Algorithm**: If multiple origin server IP addresses are specified, select **IP hash** or **Round-robin**.
 WAF distributes requests to these servers based on the specified algorithm for load balancing.